Frequently Asked Questions

 Can we book taxis?

 If you intend to get a taxi home, we suggest you either get dropped at the event by taxi, or park sensibly on the outskirts of the village - and walk the few minutes to the festival site.
-We have negotiated a special £13 set fare with Fleetline taxis for Weymouth based festival goers to get to and from the site to the town centre.
+We are negotiating a special fare with Weymouth based taxi firms so that festival goers to get to and from the site to the town centre.

 If ordering a taxi, please ask for the taxi to meet you at the VILLAGE BUS STOP and refrain from asking to be met anywhere else, for example the Elm Tree Inn – which is near houses.
 In previous years, people waiting for a taxi have disturbed residents.
 The majority of villagers support our event.
 Please do not compromise this.